The President of the State and the President of Paraguay discuss cooperation relations between the two countries by phone

-His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, may God protect him, and His Excellency Santiago Peña, President of the Republic of Paraguay, discussed today – during a phone call – opportunities to develop various aspects of cooperation and joint work between the two countries, especially in the economic, investment and infrastructure fields, in addition to food security, renewable energy and other aspects that serve the priorities of sustainable development and contribute to achieving the aspirations of the two countries towards progress and prosperity..
+His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, may God protect him, and Santiago Peña, President of the Republic of Paraguay, yesterday discussed, during a phone call, opportunities to develop various aspects of cooperation and joint work between the two countries, especially in the economic, investment and infrastructure fields, in addition to food security, renewable energy and other aspects that serve the priorities of sustainable development and contribute to achieving the aspirations of the two countries towards progress and prosperity.

 Follow our latest local and sports news, and the latest political and economic developments via Google News